RockyC28/tti-iqpc-opex-dashboard/README.md

 # Automated Production Dashboards for IQPC and OPEX

 ## 1. Project Overview
-In this project, I built automated data pipelines and interactive dashboards to track production and quality performance for the IQPC (In-Quality Process Control) and OPEX (Operational Excellence) programs at Techtronic Industries (TTI).
+In this project, I developed automated data ingestion tools and data visualization dashboards related to the IQPC (In-Quality Process Control) and OPEX (Operational Excellence) initiatives at Techtronic Industries (TTI) to monitor production and quality performance.
-The goal was to replace manual Excel-based reporting with a consistent, near real-time view of line performance that managers and engineers could use every day.
+The aim was to turn reports from Excel spreadsheets, produced manually every day, into an automated, near real-time line performance snapshot that can be accessed daily by management and engineers.

 **Key outcomes:**
-- Reduced manual reporting work by automating daily data refresh and calculations.
+- Automated data refresh and calculations, reducing manual reporting tasks.
-- Enabled production and quality managers to monitor key metrics by line, product, and shift in one place.
+- Allowed the production and quality managers to review important data regarding line, product, and shift performance in one centralized place.
 - Improved visibility into defect trends and bottlenecks, supporting faster root-cause analysis and decision-making.

 ---